Arkaeriit/cyberland.lua/README.md

 ```

-To read the fist 20 posts from the thread 720 on the board /t/ do
+To read the fist 20 posts from the thread 720 on the board /x/ do
 ```
-cyberland read t 20 720
+cyberland read x 20 720
 ```
-Note: the replies to a thread are fetched recursively so you will see the replie to replies, the replies to replies to replies and so on.
+Note: the replies to a thread are fetched recursively so you will see the reply to replies, the replies to replies to replies and so on.

 To see a catalog of the 13 last OP on the board /o/ do